 After a break with Porphyry that seems impossible to date with precision, Iamblichus settled in Syria.
 Although he is known to have owned an estate in Antioch’s suburb of Daphne, it is now accepted that he settled in Apamea, where Plotinus’ first disciple Amelius had previously moved.
 There, welcomed by a wealthy notable, Sopater, he founded a flourishing school: we know about a dozen of his students (see below, Section 2.4), among whom the most conspicuous are Sopater himself, who died because of a plot at Constantine’s court; Aedesius, who moved the school to Pergamon; and Dexippus, the only disciple of whom we still have a philosophical work (a commentary on Aristotle’s Categories).
 Apart from Eunapius, evidence about Iamblichus’ whereabouts in Apamea is to be found mainly in Libanius (e.g. Ep.
 1389.13–14) and, above all, in the letters by an anonymous Syrian sophist whose correspondence with Iamblichus was preserved among the genuine letters of the emperor Julian (e.g. Pseudo-Julian, Ep.
 78 and 79 Wright).

 Few of Iamblichus’ works are preserved in the direct manuscript tradition.
 Four of these texts pertain to a summa On Pythagoreanism (conflicting testimonies exist about its title: cf. O’Meara 1989: 32–33): On the Pythagorean Life; the Protrepticus; On General Mathematical Science; and an Introduction to Arithmetic based on Nicomachus of Gerasa’s treatise of the same name.
 Sadly, they are for the most part impersonal works: the Protrepticus consists in lengthy quotations from previous hortatory literature, and its interest mostly lies in the fact that it provides evidence for valuable lost works (most notably Aristotle’s own Protrepticus and the so-called Anonymus Iamblichi), while On the Pythagorean Life plagiarizes previous biographies of the master, although it certainly contains valuable insights on Iamblichus’ conception of the “divine man”.
-Neither of these works seems to have had any impact over the subsequent course of philosophy, whereas On General Mathematical Science was at least a formative influence on Proclus’ commentary to Euclid’s Elements, as well as on Syrianus’ commentary on Metaphysics Μ–Ν. It also provides the basic material for the reconstruction of Iamblichus’ philosophy of mathematics (see below, Section 4).
+Neither of these works seems to have had any impact over the subsequent course of philosophy, whereas On General Mathematical Science was at least a formative influence on Proclus’ commentary to Euclid’s Elements, as well as on Syrianus’ commentary on Metaphysics Μ–Ν (see DGU-2020).
+It also provides the basic material for the reconstruction of Iamblichus’ philosophy of mathematics (see below, Section 4).
 For a general characterization of On Pythagoreanism and its context, see Huffman (2006 [2019: sect.
 4.4]).

 The most important extant treatise by Iamblichus, however, is the Reply of Master Abamon to Porphyry’s Letter to Anebo, and Solutions to the Difficulties Contained Therein (abbreviated to Reply to Porphyry and traditionally known as De mysteriis Ægyptiorum since Marsilio Ficino’s original Latin translation: see SS-2013: ix–xxi).
-The work is a defense of Pagan religious practice (sacrifice, prayer, divination etc.) against the objections raised by Porphyry, and to serve this purpose it introduces several philosophical developments on the divine nature and orders, as well as the pretensions of the human soul.
+The work is a defense of Pagan religious practice (sacrifice, prayer, divination etc.; on the latter, see Timotin 2022) against the objections raised by Porphyry, and to serve this purpose it introduces several philosophical developments on the divine nature and orders, as well as the pretensions of the human soul.
 The whole debate is framed with a fictional Egyptian scenario: Porphyry had raised his objections in an epistle addressed to Anebo, an Egyptian priest, while Iamblichus wrote his reply under the assumed guise of the Egyptian prophet Abamon.
 While it had limited direct transmission (the only ancient testimonium being Proclus, In Timaeum I, 386.8–13 [D-1973: Fr.
 38], although Taormina (2014) expressed reservations), its importance as a touchstone against which one can safely compare what can be gathered from other sources is invaluable.

 The bulk of what remains of Iamblichus’ work consists in approx. 800 fragments and testimonia.
 Of these, the extensive excerpts given by Stobaeus of a work On the Soul as well as a dozen Letters, which have been the object of multiple independent editions, stand out as the most coherent, if not necessarily the most original.
 By far the most influential part of his philosophical output, his Commentaries on key works by Plato and Aristotle are all lost, although in almost two cases (his commentary on the Categories, transmitted by Simplicius; that on the Timaeus, transmitted by Proclus), quotations are so numerous that one can safely establish the main features of the exegesis given.
 Of the other works Iamblichus wrote commentaries on, the most important ones are the Alcibiades, the Philebus and the Parmenides, while the existence of a separate, continuous commentary on Aristotle’s De anima was questioned by Blumenthal (1974).
 A richly annotated edition of the Platonic fragments was given by D-1973, while DL-1972 collected all fragments known to Dalsgaard Larsen as an appendix to his monograph, although his work can barely be described as an edition.
-Another collection focusing on Aristotelian exegesis was recently produced by Romano [R-2012].
+Another collection focusing on Aristotelian exegesis was produced by Romano [R-2012].

 2. Iamblichus’ Place in Greek Neoplatonism